openthread/openthread/README.md

 ![OpenThread Contributor Logos](doc/images/openthread_contrib.png)

-Nest, along with ARM, Atmel, a subsidiary of Microchip Technology, Dialog Semiconductor, Qualcomm Technologies, Inc. (a subsidiary of Qualcomm Incorporated and Texas Instruments Incorporated), and Microsoft Corporation are contributing to the ongoing development of OpenThread.
+Nest, along with ARM, Atmel, a subsidiary of Microchip Technology, Dialog Semiconductor, Microsoft Corporation, Qualcomm Technologies, Inc. (a subsidiary of Qualcomm Incorporated), and Texas Instruments Incorporated are contributing to the ongoing development of OpenThread.

 # Getting started #